freedomtowin/freedomtowin.github.io/_posts/2017-09-10-Parallel-Distributed-Cloud-Computing.md

 1. Parallel Programming
 2. Remote Access
-3. PostgreSQL remote Access

 ## Introduction

-This post demostrates Jupyter notebook's capabilities to access remote servers for parallel programming, file management, and database management.
+This post demostrates Jupyter notebook's and ipyparallel's capabilities to access remote servers for parallel programming.